Divyank1-tech/Movie-recommendation-system/README.md

 ## 🔍 How It Works

-1. **Metadata Aggregation** — Combines available text fields (`genres`, `plot`, `actors`, etc.) into a single metadata string per movie.
+1. **Metadata Aggregation** — Uses the `genres` column as the primary text signal for each movie.
-2. **TF-IDF Vectorization** — Converts metadata into numerical feature vectors, down-weighting common words.
+2. **TF-IDF Vectorization** — Converts genre tags into numerical feature vectors, down-weighting very common genre words.
-3. **Cosine Similarity** — Measures how similar each movie is to the queried one based on their vectors.
+3. **Cosine Similarity** — Measures how similar each movie is to the queried one based on their genre vectors.
 4. **Title Matching** — Tries exact → substring → fuzzy matching to handle typos and partial titles.
-5. **Top-5 Results** — Returns the 5 most similar movies, excluding the queried movie itself.
+5. **Top-5 Results** — Returns the 5 most genre-similar movies, excluding the queried movie itself.

 ---